 WordPress Login Redirect Loop – The Causes

 To find what’s causing the issue, we must first check a couple of things.
 Is it a faulty plugin?
-A wpadmin directory problem?
-An error in WordPress theme?
-Is something wrong with wpadmin or wploginphp files?
-All these things can both create login issues and make you unable to login to your admin panel.
+A wp-admin directory problem?
+An error in the WordPress theme?
+Is the WordPress redirect loop a result of a faulty wp-admin or wp-login.php files?

 WordPress Login Redirect Loop – The Solutions